Skip to main content

 About Karen Evennett

 Karen is a freelance health journalist and author/editor of 14 health books.
-She is a member of the Medical Journalists' Association and her features have appeared in various publications including Woman's Own and the Guardian.
+She is a member of the Medical Journalists' Association and her features have appeared in various publications including Woman's Own and the Guardian UK.